rust-cli/book/src/in-depth/machine-communication.md

 Cargo.toml           convey_derive        target
 ```

+Because this style is made for humans,
+in most configurations
+it'll even print some of the names (like `src`) in color
-where the last three words are in blue (to show they are folders).
+to show that they are directories.
-If I were to pipe this to a file,
+If you instead pipe this to a file,
 or a program like `cat`,
 `ls` will adapt its output.
 Instead of using columns that fit my terminal window